ardalis/pluralsight-ddd-fundamentals/README.md

 ## 2. Student Recommendations

-If you're coming here from the Pluralsight Domain-Driven Design Fudndamentals course, great!
+If you're coming here from the Pluralsight Domain-Driven Design Fundamentals course, great!
 Download this sample and look around.
 See if you can run it on your machine (docker recommended).
 Your next assignment is to look at the `TODO` comments in the code, and see if you can implement any of them.
 You can [view todo comments as tasks in Visual Studio](https://ardalis.com/tracking-tasks-in-visual-studio/), or there are plugins for VS Code.

 Don't worry about submitting a pull request for any `TODO` comments you fix.
 They're left there intentionally to help students learn by providing some ways to extend the solution from the course.